TAEYANGXU/HSModules/README.md

 ## License

-HSModules is available under the MIT license.
+HModules is available under the MIT license.
 See the LICENSE file for more info.